Employment Law For Employers

 The fourth method is generally the most advantageous for employers.
 If an employer fails to select one of these options for measuring the 12-month period, the option that provides the most beneficial outcome for the employee must be used.

 The FMLA is a field of land mines for employers.
-If one of your employees claims that you have taken adverse action against them due to their exercising their rights under FMLA or you simply need help in understanding your duties, contact our firm today to schedule your consultation.
+If one of your employees claims that you have taken adverse action against them due to their exercising their rights under FMLA or you simply need help in understanding your duties, contact attorney Bruce Miller today to schedule your consultation.

 Attorney Bruce Miller represents clients through all phases and types of employment litigation, ranging from individual charges and cases to broad-scale class actions and FLSA collective actions.
 He litigates all types of employment discrimination, harassment, retaliation, wrongful discharge, wage and hour violations, restrictive covenants, misappropriation of trade secrets and confidential information, unfair competition, defamation, and other employment-related torts.